jmvanel/semantic_forms/doc/en/other_semantic_frameworks.md

 - https://github.com/dhlab-basel/Knora
 - [Corese](http://wimmics.inria.fr/corese) a serious infrastructure project, with SPARQL extensions, from french INRIA research institute.
 It's not clear what facilities it has for building applications.

+## LOD navigation and / or edition
+- https://ods-qa.openlinksw.com/rdf-editor/ : interesting tool ; compared to semantic_fors , the cursor is all the towards RDF experts , wheares SF has much the same flexibility, but the cursor is far in the direction of ordinary users
+- tabulator , web browser plugin initiated by Tim BL https://github.com/linkeddata/tabulator

 # Semi-Open source
 - Virtuoso, powers dbpedia.org; semi-SQL and RDF